UnTethered Program

 -P

-We have been so fortunate to take this show to Istanbul, NYC and London.
+We have been so fortunate to take this show to Istanbul, NYC, London and Brighton.

 If you would like to help support our Edinburgh adventure, we would be incredibly grateful.
 Live art takes extreme dedication to make in today’s society, and needs support to thrive.
 We are grateful for every dollar/pound/lira.